-ERBIL, Iraq — Dust covers your clothes and sticks in your throat as you drive into the abandoned sports complex, which now houses some of the 12o,000 Christians, mainly Syriac Catholic, Chaldean Catholic and Syriac Orthodox, who fled after being driven from their homes last summer by the Islamic State (ISIS).
-This refugee camp, the Brazilian Sports Center, as it is known, is on the outskirts of Ankawa, the Christian section of the Kurdish capital, Erbil.
+ERBIL, Iraq — Dust covers your clothes and sticks in your throat as you drive into the abandoned sports complex, which now houses more than 120,000 Christians, mainly Syriac Catholic, Chaldean Catholic and Syriac Orthodox, who fled after being driven from their homes last summer by the Islamic State (ISIS).
+This refugee camp, the Brazilian Sports Center, as it is known, is on the outskirts of Ankawa, the Christian section of the Kurdish capital, Erbil, of Iraq.

 The men sit around idly, as they are not able to find work.
 But there are glimmers of hope: The children are trying to study, proudly carrying their schoolbooks and practicing their English on me, with beautiful smiles.

 From the very first moment I arrived in Erbil, one thing became abundantly clear: The situation is far more complicated than our sound-bite culture or a 60-second news report would allow.

 These Christians, and other religious minorities, are victims of a wider regional conflict between the Shiite and Sunni Muslims.
 Further, many reports about the effectiveness and support the Kurdish government is providing to the Christians appear quite different after speaking with those directly affected.

 Although I asked many questions, the real value was in listening to stories from women religious, priests and ordinary families.
 It was truly humbling to see, in the 21st century, families giving everything just because they are followers of Jesus of Nazareth.
 When the Islamic State appeared in their ancient Christian cities and villages, where families have lived since before Islam even existed, they were given three options: Convert to Islam, pay the exorbitant tax on Christians or die.